meircif/lumi-lang/docs/memory-management.rst

 object of their type is destroyed, as the compiler cannot guarantee they are pointing to a legal object any more.

+Owners can "borrow" the reference to a single temporary owner that automatically returns the ownership back to the original owner at the end of its code block.
+While borrowing the original owner cannot be used.
+The temporary owner has full control over the reference, except the ability to destroy it.

 This is :ref:`currently implemented <variables>`, but not fully optimized.
 In the future the syntax may be slightly different and look like this::

-   owner String some-string(String{16}())  ; new owner reference user-func(user some-string)  ; give reference to a user owning-func(owner some-string)  ; move ownership, cannot be used anymore
+   owner String some-string(String{16}())  ; new owner reference user-func(user some-string)  ; give reference to a user borrowing-func(temp some-string)  ; borrow ownership to a temporary owner owning-func(owner some-string)  ; move ownership, cannot be used anymore

 .. _memory-management-2: